syncfusion-content/flutter-docs/Flutter/datagrid/editing.md

 {% endtabs %}

-The following code example shows how to cancel the editing for specific column.
+The following code example shows how to cancel the specific column from being entered into edit mode,

 {% tabs %}
 {% highlight dart %}